 This institution is an equal opportunity provider.

-Bullying and hazing are part of a continuum of aggressive or violent behaviors.
+Bullying, cyber bullying and hazing are part of a continuum of aggressive or violent behaviors.
 Some acts of bullying or hazing can and do constitute other categories of misconduct such as assault, battery, child abuse, hate-motivated incident, criminal activity or sexual harassment and, as such, violate other District policies.
 In such cases, District personnel are obligated to follow appropriate District reporting guidelines.